Detached retina, very simply, is when the retina breaks away from its normal position against the back wall of the eye.

 complete healing with no loss of vision

-- The vitreous is attached to the retina and is similiar to the membrane found when peeling a hard boiled egg.
-You hope that the shell will come away cleanly from the egg, otherwise the shell breaks away in pieces.
+The vitreous is attached to the retina much the same way as the membrane found on a hard boiled egg.
+Sometimes the the shell brakes away cleanly when peeling an egg, other times the shell brakes off in small pieces.
 The same applies with the vitreous.
-You want it to pull cleanly away from the retina, like a piece of velcro.
-If a piece of vitreous sticks to the retina when it is pulling away, it can cause a Retinal Tear, which can lead to a retinal detachment.
+It is prefered for the vitreous to pull cleanly away from the retina, like a piece of velcro.
+If the vitreous sticks to the retina, it can cause a Retinal Tear, which can lead to a sight threatening retinal detachment.

-- Repairing a Retinal Tear is usually much less traumatic than treating a detachment, so early detection is VITAL.
+Repairing a Retinal Tear is usually much less traumatic than treating a detachment, so early detection is VITAL.
 We set aside daily appointments to accommodate patients with any warning signs of a detachment.